saylordotorg/course_bus205/Unit08.md

+---
+layout: default
+title: "BUS205: Business Law and Ethics"
+course_description: "An introduction to the laws and ethical standards that managers must abide by while conducting business.
+This course explores the legal framework designed to protect both consumers and businesses, and outlines the legal and ethical environment in which businesses operate."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Criminal Law and Business** <span id="8"></span> *Like torts, criminal law deals with what happens when an individual or group of individuals commits a wrong against another individual or group